-As an integral part of the urban grid, the park and square will connect adjacent programs, bringing together different populations, families, students and workers and providing a wide variety of possible activities and gathering places.
+As an integral part of the urban grid, the park and square connects adjacent programs, brings together different populations, families, students and workers, and provides a wide variety of possible activities and gathering places.

 South of Moulon Park, lies one of the main squares of the campus, les Carré des Sciences.
-The square is an extension of the forecourt of the CentraleSupélec buildings and will become a pivitol gathering place to host events related to campus life.
-The square will connect through to the Park and the iconic ‘Point F’ pavilion, linking to Joliot-Curie Street and opening out onto the wooded edge of the park plateau.
+The square design is an extension of the forecourt of the CentraleSupélec buildings and is a pivitol gathering place that hosts events related to campus life.
+The square and park are connected through the iconic ‘Point F’ pavilion, linking to Joliot-Curie Street and opening out onto the wooded edge of the park plateau.

-Construction of Moulon Park and Carré des Sciences is slated to begin in mid-2016 and will be delivered in phases between summer 2017 and spring 2018.
+Construction of Moulon Park and Carré des Sciences began in mid-2016 and the first phase was delivered in summer 2018.

 To read more able the Paris-Saclay urban campus click here.